Low-Code Examples: What Can You Build?

 - invoice processing

 - device tracking

 Low-code platforms enable organizations to harness domain experts’ knowledge throughout the entire app lifecycle, enabling iterative design and development of operational efficiency apps.
 Moreover, platforms typically include out-of-the-box connectors or enable developers to build their own and make them available through a Private App Store, which results in easy integration with systems of record.

-Most of the legacy migration projects we have seen within our customer base are business-driven transformation initiatives.
+Most of the legacy modernization projects we have seen within our customer base are business-driven transformation initiatives.
 That is, rather than a pure lift-and-shift of existing functionality, these new apps are meant to replace legacy apps that can’t support new processes or provide the right user experience.
 As such, they require new functionality but should also support current processes.

-Low-code platforms enable organizations to take a user-first approach when replacing legacy systems, adding new functionality, and improving the overall user experience.
+Low-code platforms enable organizations to take a user-first approach when replacing legacy systems, by adding new functionality and improving the overall user experience.
 To ensure they don’t create tomorrow’s legacy headache, such platforms support modern microservices architectures and include built-in capabilities for addressing quality and maintainability at each stage of the life cycle.